freepik-company/searchruler/README.md

 ### 🛠️ How It Works
 Setting up searchruler is a breeze.
 Here are the three main building blocks that’ll make your log life so much easier:

 * 🔗 **QueryConnector**: This is where the magic starts.
 Connect to your log source—whether it’s Elasticsearch, Opensearch, or something cool we’re cooking up for the future.
+The clustered scope solution is named **ClusterQueryConnector**.

 * 🚀 **RulerAction**: When a rule is triggered, where should the alert go?
 Set up webhooks, Slack channels, or anything else you need.
 We keep it simple, starting with a generic webhook (because everyone loves webhooks).
+The clustered scope solution is named **ClusterRulerAction**.

 * 📜 **SearchRule**: The heart of it all!
 Define your rules, set the conditions, and craft the message to send when something’s off.
 This is where you turn log data into actionable alerts.